j3k0/cordova-plugin-purchase/doc/api.md

 One good way of doing it is to add a "Refresh Purchases" button in your applications settings.
 This way, if delivery of a purchase failed or if a user wants to restore purchases he made from another device, he'll have a way to do just that.
+NOTE: the iOS App Store requires a restore/refresh button to be visible in the UI.

 ##### example usage